usaid-cs/yesterday-i-learned/random.md

 - Running Chrome with the `--no-experiments` argument resets all flags.
 - It is possible to [create burgers from mosquitoes](http://youtube.com/watch?v=DQeyjgSUlrk).
 - "Point blank" does not mean "at close range" but "close enough to disregard veering of projectile due to gravity".
-- _Yersinia pestis_ is responsible for the Black Death, which is a combination of bubonic, septecemic, and pneumonic plagues.
 - _Spilling_ refers to the act of moving a value from a CPU register to memory (thereby decreasing runtime performance)
 - [People can sue you](http://www.workopolis.com/content/advice/article/five-ways-to-kill-a-job-offer-at-the-last-minute?CID=721:19L:14946) if you give them bad references.
 - There is such a thing as a [Damn Vulnerable Web App](http://www.dvwa.co.uk/) that is built solely for others' testing pleasure.